simopt-admin/simopt/simopt/docs/san.rst

 Description:
 ------------
 Consider the following stochastic activity network (SAN) where the arcs are labeled from 1 through 13.
-(SANs are also known as PERT networks, and are used in planning large-scale projects.)
+(SANs are also known as PERT networks and are used in planning large-scale projects.)
 Each arc :math:`i` is associated with a task with random duration :math:`X_i`.
 Task durations are independent.

 .. image:: san.PNG
   :alt: The SAN diagram has failed to display